mepp/autochimp/readme.txt

 == Changelog ==

+= 0.81 =

+* A tiny update to make small updates to the UI.

 = 0.8 =

 * Users can now create mail campaigns from posts when publishing a new post.